nesk/akkurate/documentation/topics/ktor-validation-tutorial.md

 </compare>

-We can see two issues in this response; the ISBN is now filled up to the 13 required characters, and we shouldn't allow empty titles.
+We can see two issues in this response: the ISBN is now padded with space to reach 13 characters, and we shouldn't allow empty titles.

 Try to run the first query again: